lyaguxafrog/python-backend-devcontainers/README.md

 ```
 # What is it?

-**Python Backend Dev containers(PBD)** - is an application for creating custom containers for developers and products.
+**Python Backend Dev containers(PBD)** - is an application for creating custom containers for develop and prodaction.

 # How to use?